khalidfo/khalidfo/README.md

 🔣 [USA Census Automation](https://www.iimdirect.com/) - Create a data entry automation solution for the USA Census that assigns images to users and synchronizes text input with corresponding image locations, facilitating quicker data entry and automated payment calculations.

-[SCM - Supply Chain Management](https://jabait.com/) - Develop a comprehensive business system for production, importing-exporting, and buy-sell trading that tracks raw material procurement, manages inventory, and records sales transactions.
+📦 [Supply Chain Management - SCM](https://jabait.com/) - Develop a comprehensive business system for production, importing-exporting, and buy-sell trading that tracks raw material procurement, manages inventory, and records sales transactions.

+💰 [Organization VAT Calculation - OVC](https://jabait.com/) - This system handles VAT calculations for purchases, sales, and damages while generating eleven NBR Mushk reports.

+🏭 [ERP](https://jabait.com/) - This system manages production, purchase, sales, accounts, HRM, training, leave, holiday, and attendance for businesses in production, importing-exporting, and buy-sell trading sectors.

 <!--
 **khalidfo/khalidfo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.